RDA Northern Territory

 Location and boundaries

-The Litchfield Council area includes the townships, localities and communities of Acacia Hills, Bees Creek, Berry Springs, Blackmore, Black Jungle, Channel Island, Coolalinga, Daly, Darwin River, Fly Creek, Freds Pass, Girraween, Glyde Point, Gunn Point, Herbert, Holtze, Howard Springs, Hughes, Humpty Doo, Knuckey Lagoon, Koolpinyah, Lambells Lagoon, Livingstone, Lloyd Creek, Manton, McMinns Lagoon, Mickett Creek, Middle Point, Murrumujuk, Noonamah, Shoal Bay, Southport, Tumbling Waters, Virginia, Wak Wak, Weddell and Wickham.
+The Litchfield Council area includes the localities of Acacia Hills, Bees Creek, Berry Springs, Blackmore, Black Jungle, Channel Island, Coolalinga, Daly, Darwin River, Fly Creek, Freds Pass, Girraween, Glyde Point, Gunn Point, Herbert, Holtze, Howard Springs, Hughes, Humpty Doo, Knuckey Lagoon, Koolpinyah, Lambells Lagoon, Livingstone, Lloyd Creek, Manton, McMinns Lagoon, Micket Creek, Middle Point, Murrumujuk, Noonamah, Shoal Bay, Southport, Tumbling Waters, Virginia, Wak Wak, Weddell and Wickham.

 The Litchfield Council area is served by the Stuart Highway and the Arnhem Highway.

 Traditionally indigenous people lived in the area, and continue to do so, often in small communities.
 European settlement dates from 1864 when the area was first surveyed, although population was minimal, with land being used mainly for agricultural and pastoral purposes.
 Some growth took place during the 1870s and 1880s, spurred by the construction of the Overland Telegraph Line and the goldrush.
 During WWII a military camp operated at Howard Springs, with war offensive launched from several airstrips in the area.
-More substantial growth occurred in the area from the post-war years, particularly from the 1970s.
-The population increased steadily from the early 1990s, rising from under 10,000 in 1991 to over 20,000 in 2011.
-Some of this population increase, particularly during the early 1990s, would be due to the establishment of the Robertson Barracks (army base) in 1992, which houses about 3,500 people.
+More substantial growth occurred from the post-war years, particularly from the 1970s.
+The population increased steadily from the early 1990s.
+Some of this population growth is due to the establishment of the Robertson Barracks (army base) in 1992, which accommodates about 3,500 people, and the opening of the Darwin Correctional Centre in 2014, which accommodates about 1,000 people.

 The original inhabitants of the Litchfield Council area were the Larrakia, Woolner and Djowei Aboriginal people.